The Golden Child (novel): Plot

 In London in January 1973 the Museum (unnamed in the novel) is exhibiting for the first time anywhere the golden Garamantian treasures, on loan from the Garamantian government, that had been discovered years earlier by the eminent archaeologist Sir William Simpkin.
 Sir William, wealthy and now elderly, is retained by the Museum as a figurehead, largely because the Museum’s director, Sir John Allison, expects to receive a large bequest on the old man's death.
 Huge crowds queue for hours for a brief glimpse under poor lighting of the two most famous exhibits: the Golden Child and the Ball of Golden Twine.
 Rumours circulate that the Child is cursed.

 Sir William shows little interest in the exhibition, but he does ask to take a closer look at one of the many clay tablets that accompany the treasures.
 Late at night, while returning the tablet to its case at Sir William’s request, a Junior Exhibition Officer, Waring Smith, is attacked and partly strangled, apparently with the Golden Twine.

 The German Garamantologist Professor Untermensch tells the Director that all the artefacts in the exhibition are fakes.
 Sir John decides that a second opinion is needed; this has to be obtained covertly because of the political sensitivities of the Garamantian loan.
 He dispatches Smith to Moscow, along with one of the lesser treasures, to get the opinion of the Russian Garamantologist Professor Semyonov.
 The Director expects that no one will be suspicious of Smith because of his lowly position.
-Untermensch, however, thinks that the Soviets will assume he is a spy, and he shadows him.
+Untermensch, however, thinks that the Soviets will assume he is a spy, and shadows him.
 The Soviets do indeed make that assumption and, to show that they know the game the British are playing, they allow Smith and Untermensch into the Kremlin to view the real Garamantian treasures.
 Smith discovers that there is no such person as Semyonov.

-Smith returns, demoralised, and is temporarily detained on his arrival by a man from the Ministry of Defence who wants to know what his business was in Russia.
-Trying to explain himself, he mentions Sir William, whom he expects will clarify the reasons for his visit, only to learn that Sir William has been found dead, trapped between two sliding steel shelf units in the Museum library.
-A warder, Jones, is also later found dead: he has fallen from a fifth-floor window.
+On returning to the UK, a demoralised Smith is detained by a man from the Ministry of Defence who demands to know what his business was in Russia.
+Trying to explain himself, Smith mentions Sir William, whom he expects will clarify the reasons for his visit, only to learn that Sir William has been found dead, trapped between two sliding steel shelf units in the Museum library.
+A warder who had been acting as unofficial retainer to Sir William is also found dead, after falling from a fifth-floor window.

-Len Coker, a Museum technician, reveals that the tablet Smith took back to its case was a fake that he had made himself on Sir William’s instructions.
-Untermensch decodes the Garamantian characters on the tablet to reveal Sir William’s message: that he revokes his bequest to Sir John Allison.
+A Museum technician reveals that the tablet Smith took back to its case was a fake that he had made himself on Sir William’s instructions.
+Untermensch decodes its inscription to reveal Sir William’s message: that his bequest to Sir John Allison is revoked.
 Accused of murder, Sir John pulls a gun and flees.
-Cornered, he shoots himself and crashes down on the exhibits, revealing them for the fakes they are.
+When he realises there is no escape, he shoots himself, crashing down on the exhibits to reveal them for the fakes they are.
 The staff patch up the exhibits so that they look convincing in the dim light, just in time for the evening opening.